ZachsPage/md-decision-trees/doc/development.md

 * Integrate cytoscape (Use to layout graph, rebind current pan / zoom motions) - done
 * Figure out layout settings to have: Ds left -> right, B / P / C top to bottom - done?
 * Display an error pop up - done
+* Skeleton layout of app toolbars - done
+* Add a quick way to allow a user to open a file - done
+* Ctrl+S to reserialize the UI content & write it back out to file (should match original)
+* Ctrl+click to edit a nodes text - should be able to save & update the file
+* Read a basic encoded file in Rust to get the D B P Cs - display type (see README.md)
+* Add color codes - Pro (green), Con (red), Decision (light orange) Branch (light blue), Notes (light yellow)
+* Context menu for canvas - create Decision - write update to file
+* Context menu for node - create B / P / C
+  * Make hot-keys to create elements
 * Side menu to show hot-key / color coding help
-* Read a basic encoded file in Rust to get the D B P Cs - display type (see README.md)
-* Figure out how to display a Pro to one branch but a Con to another
+* Figure out Pro to one branch but a Con to another - make color light brown, make lines green / red (pro/con)
-* Create a standard toolbar to open a file
-* Sidebar that can navigate the file system:
-  * Take in a program argument to choose the root directory
-  * Only show `*.md` files
 * Make relationships collapsible
 * Make nodes collapsible (only show partial text)
-* Filter what is being viewed - Ds, Bs, Ps, Cs, Ns - change through
+* Filter what is being viewed - Ds, Bs, Ps, Cs, Ns - change through view modal
 * Create color scheme to make UI look better
 * Figure out bundling

-### Updating The File / Creating in UI
-* Ctrl+S to reserialize the UI content & write it back out to file (should match original)
-* Alt+Click and drag between nodes to display a line connecting them
-* Make hot-keys to create elements
+* Replace quick file opener with a file explorer in the left toolbar
+* Sidebar that can navigate the file system:
+  * Take in a program argument to choose the root directory
+  * Only show `*.md` files

 ### Dev Experience
 * Add unit TS unit using `jest`